cloudflare/quiche/README.md

 let mut config = quiche::Config::new(quiche::PROTOCOL_VERSION)?;
 config.set_application_protos(&[b"h3"]);

-// additional configuration for application or use case
+// Additional configuration specific to application and use case...
 ```

 The [`Config`] object controls important aspects of the QUIC connection such as